YoungNyamkondiwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. 3.
 New owner "chown betty hello" script that changes the owner of the file hello to the user betty.
 4. 4.
 Empty!  "touch hello"  script that creates an empty file called hello.
 5. 5.
 Execute  "chmod u+x hello" script that adds execute permission to the owner of the file hello.
+6. 6.
+Multiple permissions "chmod ug+x,o+r hello"  script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.